Article The current location: Home > measure method of contact angle meter > Calculation of surface free energy (SFE) from contact angle results

 This approach came into existence when the thermodynamic nature of interface was re-examined by van Oss [83] in the light of Lifshitz theory of forces.
 The role of van der Waals forces and hydrogen bonds was studied in order to explain the strong attachment of biopolymers Žhuman serum albumin, human immunoglobulin. on low energy solids Žpolytetrafluoroethylene, polystyrene. which was previously attributed to the hydrophobic interactions.

 This idea of the partition of the SFE of solids and liquids into components is that presented by van Oss, Chaudhury, and Good [83,84].
-The authors divided γs into two components, one including the long-range interactions (London, Keesom, and Debye), called the Lifshitz-van der Waals component ( ) , and the other that contains the short-range interactions (acid-base), called the acid-base component () .
-The latter component is considered to be equal , where and mean the acidic and basic constituents, respectively, which are associated with the acid-base interactions.
+The authors divided γinto two components, one including the long-range interactions (London, Keesom, and Debye), called the Lifshitz-van der Waals component ( surface free energy of solid by contact angle measurment, and the other that contains the short-range interactions (acid-base), called the acid-base component (surface free energy of solid by contact angle measurment) .
+The latter component is considered to be equal surface free energy of solid by contact angle measurment , where surface free energy of solid by contact angle measurmentand surface free energy of solid by contact angle measurment mean the acidic and basic constituents, respectively, which are associated with the acid-base interactions.
 As a result, the following relationship was formulated:

 Derivation of Eq.
 16 has been initiated by the results of the studies on interactions between proteins (biopolymers) and hydrophobic solids and by the attempts to explain the then unclear term a hydrophobic bond [83].

-Taking into account that the component is equal and combining Eq.
+Taking into account that the component surface free energy of solid by contact angle measurmentis equal surface free energy of solid by contact angle measurment and combining Eq.
 1.2 with Eq.
 1.56, van Oss, Chaudhury, and Good obtained the following relationship [84]:

-Since three unknowns,, and , appear in Eq.
+Since three unknowns,surface free energy of solid by contact angle measurmentsurface free energy of solid by contact angle measurmentand surface free energy of solid by contact angle measurmentappear in Eq.
 1.67.
 Such a system is obtained when three different liquids are used to measure the contact angle of a studied polymeric material.
 One nonpolar and two bipolar liquids should constitute the set of the three measuring liquids.
 The values of the coefficients appearing in such a system of equations, for several sets of these liquids, have been given elsewhere [85].

 The solution of the system of three equations represented by Eq.1.67, as used in the van Oss-Chaudhury-Good method, cannot always be proper and unequivocally interpreted.
-This follows from the assumed conditions and limitations, associated with both the kinds of selected measuring liquids and the ways of determination of the SFE components such as , and .
+This follows from the assumed conditions and limitations, associated with both the kinds of selected measuring liquids and the ways of determination of the SFE components such as surface free energy of solid by contact angle measurment,surface free energy of solid by contact angle measurment and surface free energy of solid by contact angle measurment.

 When the values of the coefficients at the unknowns in an improperly conditioned system of linear equations are determined from independent measurements and calculations, then an even very small measurement or calculation error of only one of these values may totally distort the solution (see the first part of the example above).
 Also, the measurement or calculation errors made during the determination of the remaining coefficients at the unknowns as well as the experimental errors relating to the values of the coefficients that appear on the right-hand side of the transformed equations represented by Eq.
 1.57, may cause the obtained solution to be inconsistent with the current state of knowledge and with the expected result.
 It means that this solution may be wrong.
 Proper conditions relating to the system of equations represented by Eq.
 1.57 are secured by, e.g., the following sets of liquids: WGD, WFD, and GFB.